tianwei-zhang/422parks.com/_parks/2020-11-27-Grand-Canyon-National-Park.md

 {% include figure image_path="/assets/img/grand_canyon/grand_canyon_lipan_point.webp" alt="Lipan Point" caption="Lipan Point" %}

-If you are staying one more night, don't miss out on the sunset.
+If you are staying the night, don't miss out on the sunset.
 The best places to watch sunset are **Lipan Point**, **Mather Point**, **Yavapai Point**, and **Hopi Point**.
 This will conclude your day at the Grand Canyon.

 If you have one more day at Grand Canyon, head to the **Bright Angel Trailhead** on the next morning.
 Be sure to go there early as parking spots are limited.
 Bright Angel Trail takes you to the bottom of the canyon.
 Did I mention that Grand Canyon is one mile deep on average?
-It is a challenge trail for the average person.
+It is a challenging trail for the average person.
 Depending on your conditions, you should decide when to head back.
-Remember, it takes twice as much time to climb up then go down.
+Remember, it takes twice as much time to climb up then to go down.

 Depending on how far down you go on the Bright Angel Trail, it can take you an entire day.
 If you have time left, visit the west side of the South Rim.
 Take the shuttle bus to **Hermits Rest** or walk the trail.
 You can appreciate how deep the Canyon is on your way to **Trailview Overlook**.